-Dr. Hutton is an Associate Scientist with the OHRI's Clinical Epidemiology Program as well as an Assistant Professor within the University of Ottawa's Faculty of Epidemiology and Community Medicine.
-His primary research interests currently lie in the realm of network meta-analysis he is a leader in the OHRI's CIHR-funded knowledge synthesis group which conducts network meta-analysis research projects for the Drug Safety and Effectiveness Network, with current topics including treatments for latent tuberculosis and allogeneic stem cell transplantation.
+Dr. Hutton is a Scientist with the OHRI's Clinical Epidemiology Program as well as an Assistant Professor within the University of Ottawa's Faculty of Epidemiology and Community Medicine.
+His primary research interests currently lie in the realm of network meta-analysis.
+He is a leader in the OHRI's CIHR-funded knowledge synthesis group which conducts network meta-analysis research projects for the Drug Safety and Effectiveness Network, with current topics including treatments for latent tuberculosis and allogeneic stem cell transplantation.
 Dr. Hutton was a 2013 recipient of a 5-year New Investigator Award from CIHR for his plans to expand applications of network meta-analysis in the area of drug safety.
 He has also led the development of the extension of the PRISMA statement for reporting of network meta-analyses.
 Dr. Hutton also contributes time to the Ottawa Hospital Methods Center and Ottawa Regional Cancer Center in the roles of methodologist and biostatistician.
 In these roles, he currently undertakes work related to the management of nausea and vomiting in patients undergoing chemotherapy, as well as assessing the benefits of complementary and s, and alternative forms of evidence synthesis products (see Teaching page for more detail).

 Access to many of the listed publications can be sought from https://www.researchgate.net/profile/Brian_Hutton/publications